Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 Seattle never lost consecutive games during the regular season and had three five-game winning streaks.
 The Storm ranked second in the league in scoring and set a WNBA record with 307 three-pointers.

-The game plan will be adjusted this season considering the Storm loses 37 percent of its scoring and 43 percent of its assists in Stewart and Bird.
+The game plan will need to be adjusted this season considering the Storm loses 37 percent of its scoring and 43 percent of its assists without Stewart and Bird.

 “We have to really zero in and execute well with the team that we have at both ends of the court,” Kloppenburg said.
 “We have to keep the turnovers low.
 We have to get a good shot every trip down.